-Acting in the IT industry, you may have heard the terms "DS", "retrospective", "Scrum" more than once and you are interested in what lies behind it?
-Alternatively, you are looking for new interesting solutions that will help you run complex projects?
-In this article, I will try to present in a simple way what Scrum is and what its rules are.
+Operating in the IT industry, you may have heard terms like "DS", "retrospective", "Scrum" more than once and you are interested in what stays behind them?
+Alternatively, are you looking for new, interesting solutions that will help you run complex projects?
+In this article, I will simply show what Scrum is and what its rules are.

-I will not focus on details and popular errors, and I will limit precise definitions to the minimum necessary.
-I will focus on the pictorial representation of this way of working so that people who have never dealt with this framework, or just briefly know the topic, can understand the basic assumptions and principles of its operation.
+I will not focus on details and popular errors, and I will limit precise definitions to the necessary minimum.
+Lets focus on the pictorial representation of this framework, so that people who have never dealt with it or just briefly know the topic, can understand its basic assumptions and principles.

 What is Scrum?

-Scrum is a framework for the production of comprehensive products, and in our example for creating software.
-It was created by Ken Schwaber and Jeff Sutherland, who, with many years of experience in the industry, were looking for a more effective solution to the challenge of comprehensive development projects.
-In the early 90s, they joined forces, and the result of this collaboration became Scrum.
+Scrum is a framework for building complex products, in our example we use it for creating software.
+Its originators, Ken Schwaber and Jeff Sutherland, who had many years of experience in the industry, were looking for an effective solution to help them run comprehensive development projects.
+They teamed up in the early '90s, and Scrum became the result of this collaboration.

 Scrum is a framework, not a methodology

-Due to the fact that SCRUM is not a methodology (it is a framework), it can be efficiently combined with known methodologies, as long as its principles presented, inter alia, in this text are observed.
+Due to the fact that Scrum is a framework, not a methodology, it can be efficiently combined with known methodologies, as long as its principles presented, inter alia, in this text are observed.
 One of the more common examples of this combination is the use of Kanban and additional benefits while remaining in the empirical environment of Scrum.
-We can use and combine other processes, methodologies depending on our project, team or industry to best meet our needs.
+We can use and combine other processes, methodologies depending on our project, team or industry to meet our needs best.

-Scrum was created based on empirical processes assuming that knowledge comes with experience, and decisions should be made on the basis of what is known.
-It has a division into roles, events and artifacts,which I will describe below.
+Scrum was based on empirical processes, assuming that knowledge comes with experience and decisions should be made on the basis of what is known.
+It has a division into roles, events and artifacts, which will be described below.

-The highest Scrum unit is the "Scrum Team".
-It is this team that works together to achieve their goal.
-The Scrum team consists of three entities, which are:
+The highest Scrum unit is the "Scrum Team" that consists of three entities:

 Each development team member is equally important

 The team consists of people who are necessary for the team to accomplish its work and goal.
 The development team manages itself and should be self-sufficient.
-The whole team is responsible for the tasks assigned, not the specific person.
-Scrum does not provide from the top unit management team.
+The whole team, not a specific person is responsible for the tasks assigned.
+Scrum is not provided with the top unit management team.
 This means that no one can tell the development team how to work to achieve the intended goal.
-He is to decide and is jointly responsible for all tasks to do his best.
-And with time, thanks to appropriate events, develop and deliver a better and better product.
+The team decides and is jointly responsible for all tasks to do the best job.
+And thanks to appropriate events, it develops constantly a better and better product.

 The next role is the Scrum Master referred as "servant-leader".
-This means that SM is not a team leader, but supports and guides them in Scrum processes.
-He is also a specialist in the Scrum framework itself and is designed to cultivate and ensure that Scrum is understood and used.
-This should be done by teaching members of the Scrum team how to proceed and why, and not by instructions and orders.
+This means that SM is not a team leader, but supports and guides them in the Scrum process.
+Scrum Master is also a specialist in the Scrum framework itself whose job is to cultivate and ensure that Scrum is understood and used properly.
+This should be done by teaching members of the Scrum team how to proceed and why, not by instructions and orders.

 This support can be divided into three parts: